splintercommunity/splinter-docs/examples/index.md

 <img src="{% link examples/images/grid_stack.png %}" alt="Grid in the solution stack">

-This example demonstrates how to combine the Splinter framework with Hyperledger components into a single, effective business solution.
+This example demonstrates how to combine the Splinter framework with other Splinter Community components into a single, effective business solution.
 It includes Hyperledger's Sawtooth Sabre smart contract engine and the Pike, Product, and Schema smart contracts.

 * **Pike** handles organization and identity permissions with Sabre, a smart contract engine that is included in the Splinter scabbard service.